johnpeart/johnpeart.github.io/src/posts/blogpost/2025-02-14-rediscovering-my-love-of-lego.md

 And it actually *works*.
 Not to take photos – though that might be a fun 'hack' to build some electronics into it – but it does *function*.
 That big red button on the front forces a faux *Polaroid* picture to mechanically pop out from the front of the faux camera.

 The whole thing is just delightful.
-It's sat on my shelf in my study now, and every time I see it or pop the big red button, it brings a little smile to my face.
+It’s sat on my shelf in my study now, and every time I see it or pop the big red button, it brings a little smile to my face.